francescovitale/token_replay/README.md

 - Events stored in the database - in the "event" table - for the application of the technique

-A sample Petri net description ( and a MySQL database dump, which ships with a collection of events, are provided.
+A sample Petri net description, and a MySQL database dump, which ships with a collection of events, are provided.
 The main method of the Checker class allows executing the algorithm.
 Diagnostics (the output of the algorithm) are written to "Diagnostics/cf_diagnostics.txt" file.
 Diagnostics provide: